Osteo Science Foundation 2024 Bone Symposium

 Bio

-Robert E. Marx, DDS, is Professor of Surgery and Chief of the Division of Oral and Maxillofacial Surgery at the University of Miami Miller School of Medicine as well as Chief of Surgery at Jackson South Community Hospital in Miami, He is well known as an educator, researcher,
+Robert E. Marx, DDS, FACS, is Professor of Surgery and Chief of the Division of Oral and Maxillofacial Surgery at the University of Miami Miller School of Medicine as well as Chief of Surgery at Jackson South Community Hospital in Miami, He is well known as an educator, researcher,

 and innovative surgeon.
 He has pioneered new concepts and treatments for pathologies of the oral and maxillofacial area as well as new techniques in reconstructive surgery including stem cell therapies.